farisyazhn/CVD-Detection/README.md

 ## 📄 Original Dataset
 Discover the heart of our analysis in the `cardiovascular_risk.csv` file, the cornerstone of insights driving our predictive models.

+### Additional Notes
+More addition to the algorithm can be implemented into the code to achieve an increase in accuracy.
+This risk prediction can be implemented into a website to further analyse the cardiovascular disease in a real-world application